Friends rally to help Riverside man with rare genetic disorder, provide donations for new home

-RIVERSIDE (KABC) -- A Southern California man who has endured years of physical and emotional pain after being born with a rare genetic disorder, has a new place to call home thanks to the generosity of some very special people.
+RIVERSIDE, Calif.
+(KABC) -- A Southern California man, who has endured years of physical and emotional pain after being born with a rare genetic disorder, has a new place to call home thanks to the generosity of some very special people.

-Throughout his life, Eddy Newton has had countless surgeries to help correct his rare condition: a genetic disease, passed down from his mother, called Neurofibromatosis.
+Throughout his life, Eddy Newton has had countless surgeries to help correct a rare condition: a genetic disease, passed down from his mother, called Neurofibromatosis.

 Because of his appearance, Newton says finding work has never been easy.
 As an adult, it's created incredible challenges.